 - Learning block three focused on the topic of ‘Back to you’, looking at how social entrepreneurs can make time for self-care, given the busy and often stressful lifestyle they lead

-- Learning block four involved a number of different visits to social enterprises
+- Learning block four involved several different visits to social enterprises

 - Learning block five focused on developing diverse income streams